 Two IRA assassins hold out in a graveyard waiting for their target to emerge when an innocent young boy appears, stirring the their emotions in very different ways.

 This was our first proper filming exercise at the NFTS where we had to interpret a scene from an unknown film.

 Colour ⁄ Digi-Beta ⁄ 16:9 ⁄ Duration 4’30” ⁄ 2002

 Marcus is continually abused by his boss but this morning he has had enough.
 Finally he sees the light and dares to give up his material life in the city for the spiritual freedom of the countryside.

 This short was a symbolic interpretation of the renewed freedom and identity I felt, having fled into the Devonshire countryside from a particularly bad experience working on a film called Esther Khan.
-It was shot on a digital 8 camera and edited on the very first version of i-movie to an instrumental track from a friend's band.
+It was shot on a SONY digital 8 camera and edited on my new iMac DV SE using the very first version of i-movie and cut to an instrumental track from a friend's band.

 Colour ⁄ Digital 8 ⁄ 4:3 ⁄ Duration 4’00” ⁄ 2000